confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - The field names in the descriptors must match their declared field names in ksqlDB exactly, including their casing.
 By default, ksqlDB uppercases all field names, which is why the descriptors are also uppercased.
 If you use backticks for your field names to preserve casing, you must also use backticks in the descriptors, too.

-- Explictly declaring schemas is *only* needed when using structs.
+- Explicitly declaring schemas is *only* needed when using structs and decimals.
 But because this example makes use of structs in all possible places (input, intermediate, and output values), schemas are declared for all of them.

 !!! info
     If you're using a struct with a UDF or UDTF, you can set the schema using the `Udf`, `Udtf`, and `UdfParameter` annotations.
 Each provides the option to supply a schema for various positions.